Lunarixus/Scanny/README.md

 # Scanny - A Python mass scanning tool
 Scanny is a tool which can generate multiple IP addresses and scan them for open ports in a list.
-It is fast, effective and can also return info about the services behind the port it may have found.
+It is fast, effective and can also return info about the services behind the port.
+Scanny also has support for IP geolocation and ISP information.

 # Before using, read this
 These kinds of tools are commonly misused and forked by bad actors, if you see this tool peforming any kinds